AtsukoCoffey/healthy-food-club/README.md

 I used iframe for this YouTube video and I had some problems to display it properly.
 [BUGS - Setting Height Automatically, YouTube-iframe](#bugs-youtube) Also [BUGS - Align Center, YouTube-iframe](#bugs-youtube)

 Additionally in the auditing term, Google Lighthouse audit scored this page really low because of the iframe using the unnecessary Java Script.
-[YouTube Video Optimizing For Google Lighthouse audit](#bugs-sourcedoc)
+[BUGS - YouTube Video Optimizing For Google Lighthouse audit](#bugs-sourcedoc)
 ![Article YouTube](readme-img/feat-article-youtube.png "Article YouTube")